How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 Opening Story

 On a chilly Monday, Sarah Whitman, 42, sat with two advisors.
 One droned fund tickers; the other shuffled commission statements.
 “I felt like a number,” she recalls.
 Determined, she searched for an advisor who asked, “What do I want?”
 She found InSight.
-Its Client-First approach—focused on impartiality, clear fees, and genuine partnership—fundamentally radically altered her financial vistas.
-As regulations tighten and investors demand transparency, Client-First is now necessary for any advisory business aiming to lead.
+Its Client-First approach—focused on impartiality, clear fees, and genuine partnership—fundamentally transformed her financial vistas.
+As regulations tighten and investors demand transparency, Client-First is now essential for any advisory business aiming to lead.

 The fiduciary standard legally mandates advisors act solely for clients’ benefit.
 Unlike “suitability” advisors earning commissions from product sales, fiduciaries avoid conflicts of interest and third-party payoffs.
 Under Rule 206(4)-2 of the Investment Advisers Act of 1940, RIAs must disclose all material facts and eliminate hidden incentives.